British Land targets distributors as new retail park clients after rough year

-United KingdomBritish Land targets distributors as new retail park clients after rough year

-UK property group British Land (BLND.L) has begun marketing space in its coronavirus-hit retail parks to logistics companies whose "last mile" businesses in delivering purchases to consumers have boomed in the past year's lockdowns.
+(Reuters) - UK property group British Land has begun marketing space in its coronavirus-hit retail parks to logistics companies whose “last mile” businesses in delivering purchases to consumers have boomed in the past year’s lockdowns.

 The UK company on Wednesday was the latest big commercial landlord to announce big writedowns in the value of the shops and offices it owns, slashing more than 1 billion pounds ($1.42 billion) off the value of its overall portfolio.